CodecSep: Prompt-Driven Universal Sound Separation on Neural Audio Codec Latents: Method

-Within the separator, working on $Z/E$ (small $d,T$ with $|Z|\!\ll\!|X|$) shrinks attention/MLP activations, enabling tighter batching and lower memory bandwidth.
-Interface compatibility is immediate when only codes $A$ are available: perform lookup to $E$, apply the same FiLM-conditioned masker, and optionally re-quantize to emit $\hat{A}_s$.
-Overall, CodecSep (i) eliminates redundant decode/re-encode in server workflows; (ii) preserves the codec manifold (periodicity, timbre, transients) by modulating $Z/E$ instead of rebuilding $X$; and (iii) keeps conditioning non-iterative (single forward pass), yielding low-latency, high-fidelity stems at scale.
+We treat the codebook lookup $C_{{lookup}}$ and quantization $C_{{Quant}}$ costs as negligible ($\approx 0$) and omit the CLAP text-encoder cost since it is shared across all models.
+Figure~\ref{fig:DeploymentPath} illustrates a typical edge--server deployment and compares compute requirements for conventional audio-stream separators (audio in $\to$ codes out) versus CodecSep's code-stream separator (codes in $\to$ codes out).
+As shown, the CodecSep masker operates on $Z/E$ with small $(d, T)$ where $|Z| \ll |X|$, dramatically reducing attention and MLP activations and enabling tighter batching and lower memory bandwidth.
+Interface compatibility is immediate when only codes $A$ are available: perform a lookup to obtain $E$, apply the FiLM-conditioned masker, and optionally re-quantize to produce $\hat{A}_s$.
+CodecSep thus eliminates redundant decode/re-encode cycles in server workflows yielding low-latency, high-fidelity separation at scale.
+See Appendix~\ref{sec:design-rationale} for a full discussion covering all of the aforementioned rationale in \S \ref{methodo}.